AngaIV/wazuh-firewall-response/README.md

 ### 1. Log Monitoring

-The Wazuh Agent is configured to monitor the system authentication log on the victim machine:
+The Wazuh Agent monitors the authentication log on the victim machine:

 ```
 /var/log/auth.log
 ```

-Each SSH failure gets picked up as it happens.
-When enough failures occur within a defined window, the relevant detection rules fire.
+SSH failures are picked up in real time.
+Once enough failures occur within a short window, the detection rules trigger.

 ![Wazuh Agent Log Monitoring](assets/screenshots/03-wazuh-agent-log-monitoring.png)

-### 2. Active Response Configuration
+### 2. Active Response Setup

-Inside `ossec.conf` on the Wazuh Manager, two blocks handle the automated response — one defines the action to take, the other defines when to take it.
+Configured `ossec.conf` on the Wazuh Manager with two blocks — one to define the command, one to define when it fires.

-**Command definition:**
+**Command:**

 ```xml
 <command>